ff6347/ff6347.github.io/teaching/index.md

 ### "Johnny Five Is Alive"

-This was also a project weeks workshop in October 2015 about protoypting connected devices using the Node.js and the Johnny Five framework, Particle Photon boards, IFTTT and the correspoding mobile applications like "Do Button" or "Do Note".
-After a crash course in creating a simple server and page with Express.js that controlls a Arduino Board over USB or Wifi the students had to come up with a quick project using some or all of the learned technologies.
+This was also a project weeks workshop in October 2015 about prototyping connected devices using the Node.js and the Johnny Five framework, Particle Photon boards, IFTTT and the corresponding mobile applications like "Do Button" or "Do Note".
+After a crash course in creating a simple server and page with Express.js that controls a Arduino Board over USB or Wi-Fi the students had to come up with a quick project using some or all of the learned technologies.

 #### M2M Translator by Rahel Flechtner